 Columbia College participates in several Florida state-funded programs.
 Florida residents are encouraged to research eligibility requirements and apply to scholarship programs where Columbia College is listed as a participating institution.

-Students eligible for the FL ABLE Grant can expect to receive an updated eAward by the third week of the session during the October and March sessions.
-We review all Florida students who are pursuing their first bachelors degree at a Florida Campus or the Online Campus shortly after the add/drop date for the October and again in the March session.
+Students eligible for the FL ABLE Grant can expect to receive updated My Awards by the third week of the session during the October and March sessions.
+We review all Florida students who are pursuing their first bachelors degree at a Florida venue or through the online program shortly after the add/drop date for the October and again in the March session.
 One of the requirements to receive the ABLE Grant is a student must be full-time.
 That means a student must enroll in 12 credit hours per 16-week semester (6 + 6; 3 + 9 in respective eight-week sessions).
 Since Columbia College has eight-week sessions, in order to meet the traditional 16-week semester requirements, a student must successfully complete the August or January classes.
 Successful completion means to finish the course with a grade other than "F" and not drop or withdraw from classes in order to have the class(es) count toward the required 12 credit hours.
 Any individual questions regarding eligibility should be emailed to firstname.lastname@example.org.